-To conduct business from American soil in other countries, you must adhere to FCPA Compliance guidelines.
+To conduct business from American soil in other countries, you are required to abide by FCPA Compliance guidelines.
 The responsibility rests with your company to conduct their business following the guidelines written in the law.
 Here are five things you need to know about FCPA compliance policy.

 What Is FCPA Compliance?

-The Foreign Corrupt Protections Act (FCPA) has two main components.
+The Foreign Corrupt Practices Act (FCPA) has two main components.
 One component deals with accounting practices for all business interests that conduct business outside the United States.
-The second provision specifically addresses bribery and fraud as these dealings relate to foreign officials.
+The second provision specifically addresses bribery and fraud since these dealings relate to foreign officials.

 The first part applies the accounting principles covered under the Securities Exchange Act of 1934.
 In 1988, the FCPA was amended and then again a decade later.
 On December 19, 1977, President Jimmy Carter signed the law into effect.
 As businesses continue to expand globally, the need for a compliance structure grows increasingly more important.